|3d Maryland (MD)||Fallston Lacrosse Club (MD)|

 - No noise makers will be allowed at any field (horns, whistles, sirens, cowbells, etc.) Offenders will be asked to leave the field.

-- Any player, fan or coach ejected from a game will be prohibited from competing in/coaching/watching his/her teams's next game.
+- Any player, fan or coach ejected from a game will be prohibited from competing in/coaching/watching his/her teams' next game.
+If a player/coach/fan is ejected for a second time he/she will be disqualified from the tournament.

 - No player may compete, or be rostered, on more than one team during the tournament.

-- The division placement of each US team will be based on the graduation year of the player on the team in the highest grade.
+- Placement in the Grade divisions will be dictated by the highest grade of any player on the team.
 There will be no exceptions granted.

 - Any team in violation of the above roster rules will forfeit all games in which the ineligible player has participated and forfeit any opportunity to advance to the playoffs.